 Here, you should also specify how to measure the effectiveness.
 Your goal should be measurable.
 The number of visits, completed contact forms, phone calls received, subscriptions to the newsletter, and volume of sales.
 In addition, it is worth to analyse which subpages are visited most often, what are the sources of traffic (does the user visit the website directly by entering its address, by entering a phrase and going through a search engine, or by a link from another website), what is the time spent on the website and finally – what is the bounce rate.

 The second step is to develop the user path.
 Imagine you are an external user of the website.
 Plan the path from entering the website to the final destination (e.g. purchase of a product).
 Thanks to this you will realise what will be optimal for the visitors, which may discourage them, what action they will have to take.
-This way you will acquire the knowledge that will be necessary for the developers who will carry out the Drupal web development works.
+This way you will acquire the knowledge that will be necessary for the developers who will carry out the Drupal development works.

-In order to perform the above task well, you must define your client.
+To perform the above task well, you must define your client.
 Because of different categories of users will use your website, you have to take this into account.
 And if they are actually different profiles, it will translate into a "journey" around the website and a different path to the destination.

 The third step is the result of the previous one.
 Knowing what needs improvement, develop a diagram: problem → action → solution.
 For example: lack of the ability to choose the best one from among many products on your website → creation of a comparison tool → option to view products side by side.